-Non-food retail or B1 and B2 use-class (adjacent to the mainline railway west of Snowdon Drive - as shown on map 5) will be supported.
+Non-food retail or B1 and B2 use-class (adjacent to the mainline railway west of Snowdon Drive will be supported)

-7.11.1 Milton Keynes has a wide range of recreation and sporting facilities, the envy of many towns and within easy reach of local residents and wider catchment.
+7.12.1 Milton Keynes has a wide range of recreation and sporting facilities, the envy of many towns and within easy reach of local residents and wider catchment.
 However it is recognised that local facilities should be retained, adequately maintained and new developments supported in appropriate locations.

-7.11.2 A proposal to connect Bedford to Milton Keynes by means of a new canal and using existing rivers remains an aspiration.
+7.12.2 A proposal to connect Bedford to Milton Keynes by means of a new canal and using existing rivers remains an aspiration.
 The Milton Keynes element of the waterways has been given planning permission and passes through the Parish at Newlands and Willen Lake.